DigitalCoreNZ/hashnode/cmacc9grh002m09kycxyr8roc.md

 ## What are AI Extensions for VS Code?

 VS Code is a FREE, open-source IDE (integrated development environment) from Microsoft.
-Extensions are add-on that are installed within VS Code.
+Extensions are add-ons that are installed within VS Code.
 These extensions provide extra functionality without having to make changes to the VS Code source code.
-AI extensions for VS Code are tools and integrations that connect to local, AI models
+AI extensions for VS Code are tools and integrations that connect to local, and remote, AI models.

 ### Some Popular AI Extensions for VS Code.